-This office project, rue Vivienne, is a rehabilitation of an existing building and takes place in the heart of the Bourse district of the 2nd arrondissement of Paris, opposite the Palais Brongniart.
+This office project, Rue Vivienne, consisted of the renovation of an existing building in the heart of the Bourse area in the second arrondissement of Paris, opposite the Palais Brongniart.

-Inside, the idea is to offer maximum flexibility to future occupants.
-The open-spaces are made up of large linear “all-height” furniture that replaces the partitions.
-Accompanied by large oak arches, they separate work spaces to more functional spaces.
+For the interior, the idea was to offer maximum flexibility in the space for future occupants.
+The open spaces feature large floor-to-ceiling shelving units which replace the partitions.
+Together with large oak arches, they separate the work spaces from the more functional spaces.

-The window frames are dressed in oak and brass and come to punctuate the facade on the rue Vivienne, playing on the contrast of the worked wood facing the rest of the white volumes.
+The window frames are adorned in brass and oak which adds rhythm to the facade and plays on the contrast between the textural wood and the other white volumes.

-Acoustic false ceilings incorporate specially designed luminaires, technical elements such as air conditioning are concealed in the circulation area, under a removable metal suspended ceiling.
+False acoustic ceilings incorporate made-to-measure lighting and technical elements such as air conditioning are concealed in the circulation area under a removable metal suspended ceiling.

-Outside, the existing post-Haussmanian building is topped with a new crown, entirely dressed in blue stone from the Hainaut on the facade and the roof.
-It offers, with its rounded edges, a singular and massive volume pierced with regular openings, also dressed in brass.
-These new openings and the creation of an accessible terrace on the roof, now allow future occupants to enjoy a maximum of natural light and a panoramic view of the Place de la Bourse.
+Outside, the original post-Hausmannian building is topped with a new crown, entirely dressed in blue stone from Hainut on the facade and the roof.
+With its rounded edges, this offers a single massive volume pierced by regular openings adorned in brass.
+These new openings and the creation of a roof terrace allow future occupants the possibility to enjoy a maximum amount of natural light as well as a panoramic view of the Place de la Bourse.

 6ème Sens Immobilier Paris